 A typical fintech associate degree program will require 60-70 credit hours of coursework, which can be completed in two years.
-And although each school has different admissions requirements, most will require that you have a high school diploma or equivalent.
+Although each school has different admissions requirements, most will require that you have a high school diploma or equivalent.

 Not all fintech associate degree programs include internships or practicums.
 But if your program does, it’s a great way to gain hands-on experience in the field and make industry connections that can benefit you after graduation.

 Some specific courses you can expect to take in a fintech associate degree program include:

 - Business law

 - Principles of Financial Management

 - Creative and Social Media